Tiwi Islands: Indigenous art

 The Tiwi people also create many of their designs on fabric.
 The main method uses wax to resist dyeing similarly to Indonesian batik prints.
 Various fabrics are used ranging from sturdy, woven cotton to delicate silks, from which they create silk scarves.

 The creation of their artwork is usually a social activity and consists of groups of people sitting together and talking whilst they work in a relaxed fashion.
-Often these grouping are segregated by gender.
+Often these groupings are segregated by gender.

 Pukamani

 The pukamani, or pukumani, is a burial ceremony based on a Dreamtime story, which is performed around carved and painted grave posts, known as tutini (sometimes referred to as pukumani poles).
 The ceremony takes place two to six months after the burial, and may last for a few days.
 Specially commissioned carvers carve and paint up to 12 tutini, which are erected around the grave mound.
 They are made from ironwood and decorated with white clay, black charcoal, and ground yellow or red ochre.

 Dancers thread their way amongst the tutini and at the end of the ceremony, Tunga, or painted bark baskets, are placed on top of the posts.
 The burial poles, which are intended as gifts to please the spirits of the dead, are left to decay.

 There is some discussion about whether the poles are sacred ritualistic objects, or a commodified work of fine art (in one case, an exhibition displaying objects which resembled the poles created by Melbourne designers was withdrawn) but specially commissioned poles are freely borrowed or sold for displays in art galleries around Australia and the world.